What is a cataract?

 - Avoid dusty environments and activities for 2 weeks

 - Do not rub your eye for 2 weeks

 - Do not swim, or get tap/shower water into your eye, for 3 weeks

 You will not be able to drive home or use a mobility scooter to get home after your procedure.
 Please bring a companion, or make suitable transport arrangements, so you can get home afterwards.
 Whether you can drive after your surgery depends on your level of vision in both eyes, so you will need to discuss this with Mr Shah at your consultation.

 How many cataract procedures has Mr Shah carried out?

-As of 2019, Mr Shah has performed approximately 2000 cataract operations.
+As of 2019, Mr Shah has performed over 2000 cataract operations.
 He has been involved in teaching cataract surgery to junior surgeons both in London and Jersey, and his audited index complication rate during cataract surgery is considerably lower than nationally published rates.